Danube Swabians: Settlement

+The Hapsburgs unified their possessions as the Austrian Empire in 1804.
 The Napoleonic Wars ended the large-scale movement of Germans to the Hungarian lands, although the colonial population increased steadily and was self-sustaining through natural increase.
 Small daughter-colonies developed in Slavonia and Bosnia.
 After the creation of Austria-Hungary in 1867, Hungary established a policy of Magyarization whereby minorities, including the Danube Swabians, were induced by political and economic means to adopt the Magyar language and culture.

 Beginning in 1893, Banat Swabians began to move to Bulgaria, where they settled in the village of Bardarski Geran, Vratsa Province, founded by Banat Bulgarians several years prior to that.
 Their number later exceeded 90 families.
 They built a separate Roman Catholic church in 1929 due to conflicts with the Bulgarian Catholics.
 Some of these Germans later moved to Tsarev Brod, Shumen Province, together with a handful of Banat Bulgarian families, as well as to another Banat Bulgarian village, Gostilya, Pleven Province.

 After the treaties of Saint-Germain (1919) and Trianon (1920) following World War I, the Banat was divided between Romania, Yugoslavia, and Hungary; Bačka was divided between Yugoslavia and Hungary; and Satu Mare went to Romania.
 Before World War II, the biggest populations of Germans in the Vojvodina were at Hodschag, Werbass, and Apatin.

 There were approximately two million ethnic Danube Swabians in the region before World War II.
 In Romania, census of 1930 recorded 745,421 Germans; Hungarian Census of 1933 recorded 477,153; and Yugoslavian Census of 1921, 513,472.
 German estimations from the interwar period place those estimations at 850,000; 600,000 and 620,000 for Romania, Hungary and Yugoslavia respectively.